-Useful Regular Expressions for Validating Input in Google Forms - Digital Inspiration
+Useful Regular Expressions for Validating Input in Google Forms

 [a-zA-Z\d\s\-\,\#\.\+]+

-2. ZIP Code - the regex allows ZIP codes in standard formats and it matches both US and Indian pincodes.
+2. ZIP Code - the regex allows ZIP codes in standard formats and it matches both US and Indian zip codes.

 ^\d{5,6}(?:[-\s]\d{4})?$

-3. Date - accept date input in the mm/dd/yyyy or mm-dd-yyyy formats.
+3. Date - accept date input in the

 ((0[1-9])|(1[0-2]))[\/-]((0[1-9])|(1[0-9])|(2[0-9])|(3[0-1]))[\/-](\d{4})